 Le Tonle Training Guesthouse and Restaurant/center established since 2007 and it is a non-profit social project of Cambodian Rural Development Team (CRDT).
-Funds raised will be used to pay lease for Le Tonle buildings and to support a team of standby staff to work during the pandemic.
-Their work includes training program development, seeking job opportunities for graduated trainees, improving networking and preparing for a seemless re-opening after COVID-19 is defeated.
+Funds raised will be used to pay lease for Le Tonle's buildings and to support a team of standby staff to work during the pandemic.
+Their work includes training program development, seeking job opportunities for graduate trainees, improving networking, and preparing for a seamless re-opening after COVID-19 is defeated.

 Helping Le Tonle fill this gap will enable the center to; Continue to provide training for vulnerable youth of Northeast Cambodia (around 18-20 trainees are trained each year and 85% of them find jobs in the tourism industry).
 Empower disadvantaged youth to be confident, live independently and positively influence their community.
 Enable youth from underprivileged rural communities to broaden their worldview, become involved in, and develop passion for fields of work.